 To address the above challenges, this paper proposes a novel closed-loop cooperative navigation approach especially designed for space applications involving small satellites with limited resources.
 The overall structure of the proposed approach is depicted in Figure 1.
 The main forward loop implements the camera localization system, which is the main focus of this paper.
-Note that camera localization is relative with respect to a target whose motion in inertial space may be unknown.
-The outer loop is utilized to feed back the measured relative pose to an inertia-free pose-tracking controller based on dual quaternions [Filipe and Tsiotras, 2014].
-The overall system is experimentally validated using the 5DOF Autonomous Spacecraft Testing of Robotic Operations in Space (ASTROS) facility at the School of Aerospace Engineering of Georgia Institute of Technology.
-The ASTROS is a realistic experimental platform for testing spacecraft attitude control and similar space proximity operations in a 1-g environment.
-More details about the capabilities of the ASTROS can be found in [Cho et al., 2009] and [Tsiotras, 2014].
+Note that camera localization is relative to a target whose motion in inertial space may be unknown.
+The outer loop is utilized to feed back the measured relative pose to an inertia-free pose-tracking controller based on dual quaternions (Filipe & Tsiotras, 2014).
+The overall system is experimentally validated using the five-degrees-of-freedom (5-DOF) Autonomous Spacecraft Testing of Robotic Operations in Space (ASTROS) facility at the School of Aerospace Engineering of the Georgia Institute of Technology.
+The ASTROS is a realistic experimental platform for testing spacecraft attitude control and similar space proximity operations in a 1g environment.
+More details about the capabilities of the ASTROS can be found in Cho, Jung, & Tsiotras (2009) and Tsiotras (2014).

 A key contribution of this work is the feedback loop formulation inside the localization system (see Figure 1).
 The optimized homography is fed to a homography predictor based on a constant motion model.
 The predicted homography is then decomposed to extract the rotation and scaling effects of the perspective transformation for the next image frame.
 This is used as prior information to adapt the Box-LoG detector to be used in the next localization iteration.
 As shown in Figure 1, the camera localization system is structured as a closed-loop system whose intermediate output, the homography from the last frame, is fed back in order to adapt the parameters of the detector.
-After initialization, and for each captured image from the on-board camera, the proposed Box-LoG detector (see Section 3) is adapted to compensate the perspective transformation between the camera and the target.
+After initialization, and for each captured image from the onboard camera, the proposed Box-LoG detector (see Section 3) is adapted to compensate the perspective transformation between the camera and the target.
 A subsequent pattern detection step generates the integral image from the raw image, and it convolves the result with a Box-LoG kernel via a set of Dirac delta functions.
-The use of an integral image along with the Dirac delta functions provides much lower computational complexity compared to the traditional convolution with the original image.
-The Box-LoG detector determines whether a target is present, and if so, the next step jointly solves the data-association and relative pose estimation problems via robust point-set registration with Gaussian Mixture Model generators.
-The registration is efficiently optimized over the set of homography maps, and the camera pose is extracted from the optimized homography.
-The final estimated pose is the output of a smoothing step.
+The use of an integral image along with the Dirac delta functions provides much lower